HanaNassef/Cpp-OpenMP-AutoParallelizer/README.md

 **A C++ source-to-source compiler tool that automatically parallelizes `for` loops using OpenMP to leverage the power of modern multi-core processors.**

-This project, developed as part of a study at Nile University, introduces a C++ tool designed to automatically inject OpenMP directives into sequential C++ code.
+This group project, developed as part of a study at Nile University, introduces a C++ tool designed to automatically inject OpenMP directives into sequential C++ code.
 Its goal is to simplify the process of parallel programming, making it accessible to developers without deep expertise in concurrency.

 ---